Osceola, South Dakota

 Unincorporated community in South Dakota, U.S.

-Osceola is an unincorporated community in western Kingsbury County, in the U.S. state of South Dakota.
-The community is located on the South Fork Pearl River and is approximately six miles southwest of Bancroft.
+Osceola is an unincorporated community in western Kingsbury County, South Dakota, US, on the South Fork Pearl River approximately six miles southwest of Bancroft.

 History

 A post office called Osceola was established in 1888, and remained in operation until 1960.
 The community takes its name after Osceola, Iowa, the native home of a share of the early settlers.